 Charco Verde Ometepe

 Charco Verde is a nature reserve in Ometepe with gorgeous clusters of beaches along the lake.
-It’s located on the Southern side of Volcan Conception.
-You enter via a hotel entrance, and it cost $5 to enter.
+It’s located on the Southern side of the Volcan Conception.

 Coffee and Chocolate Tours